sniff122Development/ServerProtectorDocs/docs/getting started.md

 To set the log channel for known banned users, use the `config channel` command (see [commands/config](/commands/config#channel))

-After setting these options, the bot will automatically sync existing bans and sync new bans, and will log known user bans in the channel you selected with teh `config channel` command.
+After setting these options, the bot will automatically sync existing bans and sync new bans, and will log known user bans in the channel you selected with the `config channel` command.